Testing Cosmic Distance Duality Relation and Transparency with DESI DR2: Introduction

 where $z$ denotes the redshift \cite{1971grc..conf..104E}.
 This relation, first articulated by Etherington as the reciprocity theorem \cite{1933PMag...15..761E}, emerges from the geometrical reciprocity principle and relies on three key assumptions: 1) a metric theory of gravity, 2) conservation of photon number, and 3) photons traveling along unique null geodesics.
 Under these conditions, the CDDR predicts $\eta(z) = 1$ across all redshifts in a standard cosmological framework.

-Testing the validity of the CDDR serves as a powerful tool to probe potential deviations from the standard cosmological model (SM), the $\Lambda$CDM paradigm.
-Violations of this relation could indicate systematic errors in distance measurements; Modifications of general relativity in which photons do not follow null geodesic \cite{Uzan_2004,Santana_2017} and nonminimal coupling (NMC) to the matter fields \cite{Azevedo_2021}; Exotic physical processes like the annihilation of photons by the intergalactic dust \cite{Corasaniti_2006}, axion-photon conversion \cite{Tiwari_2017,buenabad2022constraintsaxionscosmicdistance} and the cosmological opacity \cite{More_2009,Remya_Nair_2012}.
-Apart from testing CDDR itself, it can also be applied for other scientific testing, such as using CDDR to constrain the mass density profile of galaxy clusters \cite{cao2011distancedualityrelationtemperature,Cao_2016}.
-In cosmology, rencent research shows that it can be used to explain evolution of dark energy and the Hubble tension \cite{teixeira_implications_2025,alfano_cosmic_2025}.
+Testing the validity of CDDR serves as a powerful tool for probing potential deviations from the standard cosmological model (SM), the $\Lambda$CDM paradigm.
+Violations of this relation could indicate systematic errors in distance measurements, modifications of general relativity in which photons do not follow null geodesics \cite{Uzan_2004,Santana_2017} and nonminimal coupling (NMC) to the matter fields \cite{Azevedo_2021}, or exotic physical processes such as the absorption or scattering of photons by intergalactic dust \cite{Corasaniti_2006}, axion-photon conversion \cite{Tiwari_2017,buenabad2022constraintsaxionscosmicdistance}, and cosmological opacity \cite{More_2009,Remya_Nair_2012}.
+Apart from testing the CDDR itself, it can also be used to constrain the mass density profile of galaxy clusters \cite{cao2011distancedualityrelationtemperature,Cao_2016}.
+In cosmology, recent research shows that it can be used to explain the evolution of dark energy and the Hubble tension \cite{teixeira_implications_2025,alfano_cosmic_2025}.
 Investigating $\eta(z)$ thus provides a unique window into these unresolved issues and the underlying physics governing the universe.